-I want to thank StoreSMART for continuing to be an advertiser here on the blog for another three months.
-Check out their different products that are useful for Lean metrics boards, visual management, 5S and other purposes.
+Thanks to StoreSMART for being a long-term advertiser and partner here on the blog.
+Check out their useful products for Lean metrics boards, visual management, 5S and other purposes.

 When I visit hospitals and work with them, I often see boards in different departments, with some variation of practices that are often called “Lean Daily Management” or something similar.

 One core idea of Lean management is that we don't rely on monthly reports, data, and metrics.
 Monthly metrics create slow cycles of learning and improvement.
 This is especially true when the monthly reports aren't available for many weeks after the end of the past month.

 Daily management boards, aka “huddle boards,” often have different ways of tracking daily performance.